-- 11.1.1.
-Complete energy efficiency audits or assessments for buildings at Independence Grove, Brae Loch and ThunderHawk to identify potential future energy efficiency projects, including cost recovery analysis. - 11.1.2.
-Propose energy efficiency projects, including those identified and prioritized through the completed energy efficiency assessment for the General Offices, for inclusion in the 5-Year Capital Improvement Plan. - 11.1.3.
-Continue to follow Green Fleet Policy.
+- 11.1 Complete energy efficiency audits or assessments for all-District buildings at Independence Grove, Brae Loch and ThunderHawk-to identify potential future energy efficiency projects, including cost recovery analysis. - 11.2 Propose energy efficiency projects, including those identified and prioritized through the completed energy efficiency assessment for the General Offices, for inclusion in the 5-Year Capital Improvement Plan - 11.3 Continue to follow Green Fleet Policy. - 11.4 Establish and implement a plane to rReduce the District's risk exposure and incident rate-with an incident rate target of 1.6.